Here’s a fun winter watercolor painting idea for kids and adults!

 Paint a snowy landscape with watercolors.
 Alpine tree watercolor art is an art project for kids and adults of all ages.
 My daughter and I had fun painting winter landscapes together on a chilly afternoon.

-We completely messed them up and they still look beautiful.
+We completely messed them up and they still look gorgeous.
 Yes, even you can do this!

-- White glue (Update: you may want to use another resist medium if you don’t want to paint around the glue to leave it white.
-See Art & Science: Experiment with Watercolor Resist for more information.)
+- White glue (Update: you may want to use another resist medium.
+Click HERE for more information.)

 - 140-Pound Watercolor Paper Pad

 - Baby Food Jars (we made our own baby food so we use these–they make them round now)